VitNode/vitnode/packages/backend-ai-open-ai/README.md

-# (Vitnode) Backend Google AI Provider
+# (Vitnode) Backend OpenAI Provider

-This package is used to create a provider for AI using [Google AI Dev](https://ai.google.dev/) into the VitNode app.
+This package is used to create a provider for AI using [OpenAI Platform](https://platform.openai.com/) into the VitNode app.

 <p align="center">
   <br>